rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 	<img src="page_images/DRain_1871-1880_Cambridgeshire_p0006.jpg" style="width:400px">
 </a>

+<a id="1881-1890"></a>
 ## 1881-1890 Daily Rainfall Forms

-The table below lists the Edition numbers in use in the 1881-1890 period, as determined from the rainfall records in the [DRain_1881-1890_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_7a328b70-3567-42de-b581-138b3b2c0bc4).
+The table below lists Edition numbers in use in the 1881-1890 period, as determined from a sample of the rainfall records in the [DRain_1881-1890_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_7a328b70-3567-42de-b581-138b3b2c0bc4).

 |Edition|Notes|